2003 Pacific typhoon season: Seasonal forecasts

-On March 5, 2003, meteorologists from the University College London at the Tropical Storm Risk (TSR) Consortium issued an extended range forecast for the typhoon season, noting the likelihood of near average tropical cyclone activity as a result of projected neutral sea surface temperatures.
+On March 5, 2003, meteorologists from the University College London at the Tropical Storm Risk (TSR) Consortium issued a forecast for the typhoon season, noting the likelihood of near average tropical cyclone activity as a result of projected neutral sea surface temperatures.
 The forecast indicated the potential for 26.2 tropical storms, compared to the 10– and 30-year average of 27.8 and 26.3 storms, respectively.
 The following month, the group raised their forecast for tropical storms to 26.7, indicating a slightly above average season.
 Over next two months, however, fluctuations in sea surface temperatures, particularly those in the Central Pacific, caused the group to revise their predictions downward and indicated the probability for a slightly below average typhoon season in their June forecast.
 A rise in sea surface temperatures in the following months prompted the forecasting group to once again raise their forecasts to indicate a near-average season in their final August forecast update, which predicted 27 tropical storms.
 The group was very accurate in their forecasts, with their April and August forecasts being the most accurate.

 Similarly, meteorologists working with the City University of Hong Kong issued a seasonal projection on April 24, 2003, indicating the likelihood of a normal or below normal season with 29 total tropical cyclones, 26 tropical storms, and 16 typhoons.
 As with the TSR, the group primarily based their forecast numbers on the prevailing status of the El Niño-Southern Oscillation.
 The City University of Hong Kong revised their forecasts on June 24, 2003, indicating a slight increase of total tropical cyclones to 30.
 The group was also accurate in their forecasts for the entirety of the Northwest Pacific, though their specialized forecasts for the South China Sea were substantially off.

 During the year, the Japan Meteorological Agency (JMA) issued advisories on tropical cyclones west of the International Date Line to the Malay Peninsula, and north of the equator; this was due to the agency's status as the official Regional Specialized Meteorological Center, as designated by the World Meteorological Organization in 1989.
-The JMA issued forecasts and analyses four times a day, beginning at 0000 UTC and continuing every six hours.
+The JMA issued forecasts and analyses four times a day, beginning at 00:00 UTC and continuing every six hours.
 The JMA issued forecasts based on a climatological tropical cyclone forecast model.
 The agency estimated 10 minute sustained winds and barometric pressure based on the Dvorak technique and numerical weather prediction.
 The JTWC also issued warnings on storms within the basin, operating from Pearl Harbor in Hawaii to represent the interests of the United States Armed Forces in the Indian and Pacific Oceans.